Indiana University Maurer School of Law, J.D., 1992, with honors

-- Member: Indiana Election Commission
+- Vice Chair: Indiana Election Commission

 - As COO and general counsel of a non-profit women’s health care provider, negotiated and led merger with provider in a neighboring state.
 Oversaw licensing of new facilities as well as ongoing compliance obligations of existing facilities.

 - Led reaccreditation efforts, resulting in reaccreditation with a national health care organization.

 - As Indianapolis Works Transition Director for the City of Indianapolis, led consolidation of governmental services.
 Designed and implemented plan for local government reform, including merger of police department and law enforcement division of sheriff’s department, as well as consolidation of township fire departments into city fire department.
 Negotiated framework of the consolidation with local and state elected officials.

 - Successfully defended police department against claim for injunction regarding fourth amendment search and seizure case in federal district court and on appeal to seventh circuit.

 - Prevailed in numerous employment discrimination and constitutional actions in state and federal court on behalf of state and local government.